LiuHongze19920301/feign/annotation-error-decoder/README.md

 It's worth noting that at setup/startup time, the generators are checked with a null value of the body.
 If you don't do the null-checker, you'll get an NPE and startup will fail.

 ## Inheriting from other interface definitions

 You can create a client interface that inherits from a different one.
 However, there are some limitations that you should be aware of (for most cases, these shouldn't be an issue):

 * The inheritance is not natural java inheritance of annotations - as these don't work on interfaces
 * Instead, the error looks at the class and if it finds the `@ErrorHandling` annotation, it uses that one.
 * If not, it will look at *all* the interfaces the main interface `extends` - but it does so in the order the java API gives it - so order is not guaranteed.
 * If it finds the annotation in one of those parents, it uses that definition, without looking at any other
 * That means that if more than one interface was extended which contained the `@ErrorHandling` annotation, we can't really guarantee which one of the parents will be selected and you should really do handling at the child interface
     * so far, the java API seems to return in order of definition after the `extends`, but it's a really bad practice if you have to depend on that... so our suggestion: don't.

-That means that as long as you only ever extend from a base interface (where you may decide that all 404's are "NotFoundException", for example) then you should be ok.
+That means that as long as you only ever extend from a base interface (where you may decide that all 404's are " NotFoundException", for example) then you should be ok.
 But if you get complex in polymorphism, all bets are off - so don't go crazy!

 Example:
 In the following code:

 * The base `FeignClientBase` interface defines a default set of exceptions at class level
 * the `GitHub1` and `GitHub2` interfaces will inherit the class-level error handling, which means that any 401/403/404 will be handled correctly (provided the method doesn't specify a more specific exception)
 * the `GitHub3` interface however, by defining its own error handling, will handle all 401's, but not the 403/404's since there's no merging/etc (not really in the plan to implement either...)

 ```java

 @ErrorHandling(codeSpecific =